pc-b/pc-b.github.io_old/content/posts/buffer-overflows-1.md

 draft: false
 tags: ["binary exploitation","reverse engineering"]
 ---
-When I was younger, I was always fascinated with the idea of being able to break things digitally.
+1When I was younger, I was always fascinated with the idea of being able to break things digitally.
 However, I always believed that I was not smart enough to pursue this.
 In 2022, I have decided to start learning reverse engineering again!
 Starting out, I have started the Modern Binary Exploitation crackme files, and have been doing the picoCTF training ones as well.
 In this article I will cover picoCTF buffer-overflow1!

 <!--more-->